U.S. Military BudgetUpdated: December 28, 2022

 The military budget is passed each year via the annual National Defense Authorization Act (NDAA) and covers funding across the whole of DoD operations.

 But the elephant in the room is sustainability.
-Multiple sources point out that DoD spending each year on maintenance and people runs toward roughly one third of the entire defense budget.
-At least one source reports that could rise to fully 100% by 2024.
+Multiple sources point out that DoD spending each year on maintenance and people runs toward roughly one-third of the entire defense budget.
+At least one source reports that it could rise to 100% by 2024.

 The culprits?
 Military benefits including medical care and military retirement pay.
 How does the DoD pay for the rest of its expenses in this scenario?

-Some have proposed lowering pay and benefits for troops, but the DoD is actually increasing them instead.
-The military needs to find ways to save money, but the most direct ways to do that are complicated.
+Some have proposed lowering pay and benefits for troops, but the DoD is increasing them instead.
+The military must find ways to save money, but the most direct ways are complicated.

 For example, closing under-utilized military bases could save DoD funds, but there hasn’t been a Base Realignment and Closure Commission (BRAC) authorized in many years.
-This in spite of elected officials discussing the need to examine closing some facilities to save money.
-The spending and budget problems faced by DoD officials isn’t going away anytime soon and it won’t surprise anyone to find a new round of BRAC closures in the years to come.
+This, despite elected officials discussing the need to examine closing some facilities to save money.
+The spending and budget problems faced by DoD officials aren’t going away anytime soon, and it won’t surprise anyone to find a new round of BRAC closures in the years to come.

 What The Military Budget Includes

 Before we further explore the timeline of the proposal and approval of a military budget, let’s examine some of the areas it specifically covers.
-The numbers provided here aren’t necessarily an indication that the same levels of funding will occur next year, they are provided here to provide a sense of scale for this incredibly large amount of money.
+The numbers provided here aren’t necessarily an indication that the same levels of funding will occur next year.
+They are here to provide a sense of scale for this incredibly large amount of money.

 Agencies Included in the Defense Budget: